Sphinkie/tiPhotoLocator/docs/readme.md

 | ---------------- | ---- |  ----- | ----------- |
 | Location/City    |  |  | IPTC Extension |
 | Location/Country |  |  | IPTC Extension |

+Location shown
+- city
+- country name
+- latitude et longitude
+- location name
+- province or state
+- Name of a sublocation.
+This sublocation name could either be the name of a sublocation to a city or the name of a well known location or (natural) monument outside a city.
+In the sense of a sublocation to a city this element is at the fifth level of a top-down geographical hierarchy.
+- WorldRegion

+### unused

+Title: a short verbal and human readable name for the image, (may be the file name).

+dateCreated : c'est la date de création du sujet.

+Headline: c'est un titre publiable

 ## Compilation